Education and Workforce Development

 - Hold workshops, conferences, and continuing education courses that focus on advances in multi-modal infrastructure development, sustainability, and operations - to transfer new research knowledge to the public, industry, and academic communities

 - Hold summer camps, internship programs, and provide fellowships to attract a new generation of professionals to the transportation profession,

 - Prepare students for careers in transportation and facilitate the placement of successful graduates in government, industry, and academic organizations

 Existing degree programs

-The University of Nevada, Reno offers a variety of degree programs related to transportation:
+The University of Nevada, Reno offers two degree programs related to transportation:

 In addition to degree programs, researchers at the University of Nevada, Reno are involved in K-12 outreach activities, including summer camp programs, that expose students to engineering-related research.
 For more information on outreach activities, please visit the College of Engineering summer camp webpage.